AlexS4v/PiwaBot/index.md

 - .ping: Measures the milliseconds elapsed while sending a message.

-- .poll-create | .pc <Question> (Answers...): Creates a poll.
+- .poll-create | .pc <"Question"> (<"Answer">...): Creates a poll.
-- .poll-vote | .pv <Poll ID> <Answer Number>: Votes an answer of a poll using its ID.
 - .poll-vote | .pv <Answer Number>: Votes an answer of the active poll in the current guild.
 - .poll-close | .pcl: Closes the active poll in the current guild.
 You must to be its creator or an administrator.

 # osu!

-- .follow <Username>: Starts following specified player's activities in the current channel, for example: recent activities, S ranks and scores that are worth more than 100pp.
+- .follow <"Username">: Starts following specified player's activities in the current channel, for example: recent activities, S ranks and scores that are worth more than 100pp.
-- .unfollow <Username>: Stops following specified player's activities in the current channel.
+- .unfollow <"Username">: Stops following specified player's activities in the current channel.
 - .unfollowall: Stops following the activities of all users previously specified in the current channel.
 - .following: Displays all followed users in the current channel.